Code-Institute-Submissions/oireachtas-ifd-project/README.md

 ### Jasmine Test First Development

 Jasmine was used for test first development where tests are written first then the fuctionality is written to pass the tests.
-Given the exploratory nature of the app development, test first was difficult to keep up.
+Steps to test with Jasmine are as follows:

+1. Open testing.html in the root directory
+2. Run using a live server process
+3. Visit the page with localhost:[port]/testing.html

+Alternatively:

+1. Visit the hosted version of the [website](https://pattern-projects.github.io/oireachtas-ifd-project/)
+2. In the url add [testing.html/](https://pattern-projects.github.io/oireachtas-ifd-project/testing.html) to the end
+3. The opened page will show the result of the assigned tests

-Tests were written first, but development met with so many hurdles that had to be worked around, that TFD was infeasible.
+Tests were written first.
+Development met with hurdles that had to be worked around, making TFD infeasible in this case.
-A decision was made to move on with development and return to testing at a later point.

 ### User Stories